Save Me the Waltz: Contemporary reception

+Geoffrey T. Hellman wrote in The Saturday Review of Literature that "her book rivals the cross-word puzzle page in point of obscurity" and lamented "the author's general inability to create full-bodied figures."
+Similarly, a Forum and Century reviewer wrote that, although "gifted with a talent for crisp dialogue and with a pleasant sense of the humorous, Mrs. Fitzgerald has some reason seen fit to subordinate this element in her first novel to an extremely involved prose style which fails to do anything but clog both the action of the plot and the reader's understanding of the characters."

+A recurrent criticism focused on the novel's lack of proper editing prior to its publication.
+Dorothea Brande in The Bookman lambasted not only Zelda but her editor Max Perkins: "It is not only that her publishers have not seen fit to curb an almost ludicrous lushness of writing but they have not given the book the elementary services of a literate proofreader....
+Mrs. Fitzgerald should have had what help she needed to save her book from the danger of becoming a laughing-stock."
+Herschel Brickell of The New York Times echoed this complaint: "It is a pity... that the publishers could not have had more accurate proofreading...
+This may sound like a small thing, but to meet such mistakes on practically every page is so annoying that it becomes almost impossible to read the book at all."

-The harsh reviews puzzled Zelda, although she acknowledged to Max Perkins that a review by William McFee, writing in The New York Sun, contained several accurate criticisms.
+The scathing reviews puzzled Zelda, although she acknowledged to Max Perkins that a review by William McFee, writing in The New York Sun, contained several accurate criticisms.
 McFee wrote:

-"In this book, with all its crudity of conception, its ruthless purloinings of technical tricks and its pathetic striving after philosophic profundity, there is the promise of a new and vigorous personality in fiction."
+In this book, with all its crudity of conception, its ruthless purloinings [sic] of technical tricks and its pathetic striving after philosophic profundity, there is the promise of a new and vigorous personality in fiction.

 Malcolm Cowley, a friend of the Fitzgeralds, read Zelda's book and wrote consolingly to her husband Scott, "It moves me a lot: she has something there that nobody got into words before."
-Another friend, Ernest Hemingway, believed the work lacked artistic merit and warned editor Max Perkins that if he ever published a novel by any of his wives, "I'll bloody well shoot you."
+Another friend, Ernest Hemingway, found little merit in the work and warned editor Max Perkins that, if he ever published a novel by one of Hemingway's wives as a money-making scheme, "I'll bloody well shoot you."
 Perkins remained privately dismissive of the novel's quality.
 The book sold approximately 1,300 copies, and Zelda earned a final sum of $120.73.